 Hip resurfacing is a type of hip replacement.
 In traditional hip arthroplasty, your orthopedic surgeon removes the head or ball at the top of your femur.
 However, during hip resurfacing, they trim away the damaged tissue and cap it with a smooth metal cap.
 Your hip specialist repairs the socket just as they would during a conventional hip replacement.
 They smooth the inside of the socket and attach a metal shell.

 Revision Hip Arthroplasty (Joint Replacement)

-The Board Certified Orthopedic Surgeons at OrthoNeuro has performed thousands of Total Hip Replacements and are experts of this procedure using the latest advancements in surgical techniques for Total Hip Replacement.
+The board-certified orthopedic surgeons at OrthoNeuro have performed thousands of Total Hip Replacements.
+They are experts of this procedure using the latest advancements in surgical techniques for total hip replacement.

 If you have severe or persistent hip pain that interferes with your life, call OrthoNeuro or schedule a consultation online today.
 Our orthopedic surgeons provide state-of-the-art diagnosis and personalized treatment.